Shegszz/Shegszz/README.md

 - Data Analyst from [DataCamp]

 ## Resume
-Check out my detailed resume[here]() for more information about my experience,skills and achievements.
+Check out my detailed resume [here]() for more information about my experience,skills and achievements.

-##Contact
+## Contact
 Let's connect and discuss potential opportunities!
 Reach out to me via [Segun Bakare][segunbakere@gmail.com, ]

 I am excited about leveraging my skills and expertise to drive data-driven strategies and contribute to impactful projetcs.